-24 Effective, super-easy to implement healthy relationship tips and advice and ways to save your marriage
+24 Effective, easy to implement healthy relationship tips and advice and ways to save your marriage

 I’m really pleased that you’re searching for healthy relationship tips and ways to save your marriage.
-To me, that’s a sure sign that you’re taking your role in your relationship seriously.
+To me, that’s a sure sign that you’re taking your role in your relationship or marriage seriously.
 Which means you’re already off to a great start!

 - Learn how to keep their relationship in tip-top condition